-As a vendor, you can enable Replicated snapshots to support backup and restore for your enterprise users.
+As a vendor, when you distribute your application with Replicated KOTS you can enable Replicated snapshots to support backup and restore for your enterprise users.

 Snapshots uses the Velero open source project as the backend to back up Kubernetes manifests and persistent volumes.
 Velero is a mature, fully-featured application.
 For more information, see the Velero documentation.

-In addition to the default functionality that Velero provides, the Replicated app manager exposes hooks that let you inject scripts that can execute both before and after a backup, and before and after a restore.
+In addition to the default functionality that Velero provides, KOTS exposes hooks that let you inject scripts that can execute both before and after a backup, and before and after a restore.
 For more information, see Configuring Backup and Restore Hooks.

-The app manager provides a detailed interface and the kots CLI so that your users can fully manage the backup and restore process.
+KOTS provides the Replicated admin console and the Replicated kots CLI so that your users can fully manage the backup and restore process.
 For more information, see Understanding Backup and Restore for Enterprise Users.

 What Data is Backed Up

 Full backups include the admin console and all application data, including KOTS-specific object-stored data.
-For Kubernetes installer clusters (embedded clusters), this also backs up the Docker registry, which is required for air gapped installations.
+For Replicated kURL clusters (embedded clusters), this also backs up the Docker registry, which is required for air gapped installations.

 Other Object-Stored Data

-For Kubernetes installer clusters, you might be using object-stored data that is not specific to the KOTS add-on.
+For embedded clusters, you might be using object-stored data that is not specific to the kURL KOTS add-on.